SEL-Columbia/networkplanner/README.rst

 NetworkPlanner is a framework for planning large-scale electricity infrastructure projects.
 Included are an example technology pricing metric model and a network optimization algorithm.
-The framework is easily extensible so that governments can adapt the example models to fit their country's needs.
+The framework is
+extensible so that governments can adapt the example models to fit their country's needs.
 NetworkPlanner is developed and maintained by the Sustainable Engineering Lab at the Earth Institute of Columbia University.